codeclimate/codeclimate-rubocop/config/contents/lint/inherit_exception.md

-This cop looks for error classes inheriting from `Exception`.
+Looks for error classes inheriting from `Exception`.
 It is configurable to suggest using either `StandardError` (default) or `RuntimeError` instead.